erickbautista74/Portfolio/README.md

 ---
 [See code](https://github.com/erickbautista74/Blood_Donor/blob/main/Machine_Learning_with_PySpark.ipynb).<br>
 This is a project I did to Predict if a patient is Hep or not based parameter.<br>
-The data set contains laboratory values of blood donors and Hepatitis C patients and demographic values like age.
+Dataset contains laboratory values of blood donors and Hepatitis C patients and demographic values like age.

 ### WorkFlow
 - Data Prep